Workshop: Getting started with Physical Computing

 - Show Control

-– how to work with the visual programming environment vvvv (version gamma)
+- Work with the visual programming environment vvvv (gamma)

 - Talk to sensors and motors with an Arduino using Firmata